vlandham/vlandham.github.com/_drafts/multivariate_maps.md

 Have a technique I missed?
 Let me know!

-Of course I'm not the only one who likes collecting, and I'm not even the first to ponder multivariate map encodings!
+Of course I'm not the only one who likes collecting, nor the first to ponder multivariate map encodings!

 For more, check out the great [Axis Maps Thematic Cartography Guide](http://axismaps.github.io/thematic-cartography/) which includes a multivariate section.